LeeHolmes/watchysim/README.md

 - Some of what watchysim simulates might not be faithful to what happens in an actual physical Watchy.
 If you find inaccuracies, please contribute a PR!

 ## License
-The contens of this repository is under an [MIT License](https://github.com/LeeHolmes/watchysim/blob/main/LICENSE).
+The contents of this repository is under an [MIT License](https://github.com/LeeHolmes/watchysim/blob/main/LICENSE).